marusak/cockpit/doc/authentication.md

  * setup an appropriate session and environment based on those credentials
  * launch a bridge that speaks the cockpit protocol on stdin and stdout.

-The default command is `cockpit-session` it is able to handle basic, gssapi, and TLS client certificate (tls-cert) authentication.
+The default command is `cockpit-session` it is able to handle basic, gssapi (negotiate), and TLS client certificate (tls-cert) authentication.

 Authentication commands are called with a single argument which is the host that the user